AutonomousRoboticEvolution/AREFramework/vrepPluggin/README.md

 make
 make install
 ```
-If you would like to use CLion IDE with this project please follow the instructions in the report.
-[Report](https://www.overleaf.com/8988212588bdkjhpfdtckz)
+If you would like to use CLion IDE with this project please follow the instructions in the [report](https://www.overleaf.com/8988212588bdkjhpfdtckz).

 ## Overall structure